naaman10/mypropertyinsights/_posts/2018-10-25-Without-an-estate-agent.md

 Having headaches over estate agent fees?

 Ever thought of selling without an estate agent?
-Estimated on a £300,000 property, sellers hand over 1.8 per cent to an agent who provide only a valuation, photographs, <!--more--> listing in branch and online and organising the sale.
+Estimated on a £300,000 property, sellers <!--more-->hand over 1.8 per cent to an agent who provide only a valuation, photographs, listing in branch and online and organising the sale.
 That works out at £5,400 you are handing over!

 Here with Property Insights, we show you 10 steps to selling your house without spending a